xicu/slotemextremus/README.md

   * Evaluate the shadows over the meta line?
 * When tracking, do it only within a ROI for efficiency.
 Two parameters are needed: horizontal jump and vertical jump.
 * Detect & track to a different thread, queue to communicate, and skip frames when queue grows.
 Video can be smoother, but remember that libcamera2 graciously adapts the frame rate for us when dropping...
+* Adjust the whole background thing.
+We spent a lot of time on this and it happened to be an issue with the autoexposure!

 Day dreaming:
 * Use YOLO to actually track cars